Given the fact that benchmarking is one of the most prevailing RIS3 methods

 selected variables.
 First, the quartile values of the distribution are

-given, and in addition to that the corresponding quartile ratios are also
+given, and subsequently the corresponding quartile ratios are also

 calculated.
 This information is essential, as it provides useful insights